aiven/devportal/docs/chm.rst

 ++++++++++++++
 Metabase comes with a predefined set of supported database.
 ClickHouse is not in `the list of officially supported drivers <https://www.metabase.com/docs/latest/databases/connecting#connecting-to-supported-databases>`_, but we can include it `as a third-party community driver <https://www.metabase.com/docs/latest/developers-guide/partner-and-community-drivers#community-drivers>`_.

-You can find ClickHouse driver (and extra documentation, in case you need it) in ClickHouse driver for Metabase `gitHub repository <https://github.com/ClickHouse/metabase-clickhouse-driver>`_.
+You can find ClickHouse driver (and extra documentation, in case you need it) in ClickHouse driver for Metabase `GitHub repository <https://github.com/ClickHouse/metabase-clickhouse-driver>`_.

 Load the driver by going `to the latest release <https://github.com/ClickHouse/metabase-clickhouse-driver/releases>`_ and selecting ``clickhouse.metabase-driver.jar`` from the list of assets.